flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   </TabItem>
 </Tabs>

-### Optional

-- `README.md` with whatever information you see fit, but be advised that users are unlikely to ever read this.
-However packaging notes are valuable.
-- `flathub.json` (described below)

 ### Acceptable, but should be submitted upstream

 - Any patches necessary to build and run the application in the Flatpak environment
-- Additional metadata files (`com.example.MyCoolApp.metainfo.xml` and `com.example.MyCoolApp.desktop`) which are mandatory for Flathub apps but not shipped by some (primarily cross-platform) applications
+- Additional metadata files like the MetaInfo file, screenshots, icons and desktop file

 ### Strongly discouraged

-Patches which add (or remove) application functionality do not belong in the Flathub repository.
-The application on Flathub should reflect, as closely as possible, the application in its unadulterated form, direct from its authors.
+Patches which add or remove application functionality or large and complicated patchsets do not belong in the Flathub repository.
+The packaging on Flathub should reflect, as closely as possible, the application in its unadulterated form, direct from its authors.

-There is a grey area here for functionality which is only appropriate in a Flatpak environment.
-The policy on Flathub is that this should live in the upstream version of the application, for several reasons:

-- The Flatpak environment can be detected at runtime by looking for a file named `/.flatpak-info`.
-- Code maintained outside the main application tree is likely to break as the application evolves.
-- It is entirely possible to build and distribute Flatpak applications through channels other than Flathub.
-In particular, tools like [GNOME Builder](https://wiki.gnome.org/Apps/Builder) take advantage of Flatpak to automatically fetch, build and run the application with a single click on any (Linux) computer.
-To enable this, not only does all functionality need to live upstream, but so too does the Flatpak manifest!

-For cross-platform applications which have a policy of not including platform-specific code in their main tree, the recommended approach is for the application author to create a separate repository for the Flatpak (or perhaps desktop Linux in general) version of the app.

 ## Stable releases, reproducible builds